 Inquiries should be made 60 days after the course completion date.
 To check your continuing education hours, you may visit our License Status Inquiry Web page, for on-line license status information.

 The continuing education provider has 30 days from the course completion date to submit the student roster to the department.
-The California Department of Insurance needs a reasonable amount of time to enter the completed hours into the database, which may take up to 30 days.
-If it has been more than 60 days since you completed the course, contact the provider to verify both your social security and license numbers with the provider and request that they submit the student roster to the California Department of Insurance.
+If it has been more than 30 days since you completed the course, contact the provider to verify both your social security and license numbers with the provider and request that they submit the student roster to the California Department of Insurance.

 How is the completion date determined for courses that I have taken?